Teal Sapphires: Depth Analysis Of Their Popularity

 Niche sellers marketing

 The jewelry market is seeing a huge surge in new jewelers in the business, who wish to create their own niche brand of sapphire engagement rings.
-With blue sapphires being already well-established in the trade, the marketeers are considering popularizing gemstones of other colors, like teal sapphires, that have a scope of moving up.
-Over 100,000 jewelers today are promoting teal sapphires and seem to have garnered great response from the customers.
+With blue sapphires being already well-established in the trade, the marketeers are considering popularizing gemstones of other colors, like teal and parti sapphires, that have a scope of moving up.
+Over 100,000 jewelers today are promoting teal and parti sapphires and seem to have garnered great response from the customers.
 The rising prices and sales reports from the past one year alone are proof enough of the increase in demand for these stones.

 Over the last 5 years, there has been a steady exponential increase worldwide over the issue of teal sapphires and experts predict that with current color trends that are centred around natural hues, this trend will continue to rise, or at the very least be stable.
 (Graph Courtesy: Google Trends)